1942 Aeroflot Tupolev ANT-20bis crash: Flight

 On 12 December the aircraft flew from Urgench to Chardzhou (now Türkmenabat) with 85 passengers and 1925 kg of cargo, piloted by I. I. Govyaz.
 Two days later at 11:50, the aircraft took off for Tashkent with 26 passengers and 10 crew, flying at 500 m.
-Two hours ten minutes into the flight, the aircraft suddenly pitched down and entered a steep dive, crashing into the ground at an 80° angle in the steppe 3 km northeast of the "Pakhta-Aral" state farm (86 km southwest of Tashkent Airport).
+Two hours and ten minutes into the flight, the aircraft suddenly pitched down and entered a steep dive, crashing into the ground at an 80° angle in the steppe 3 km northeast of the "Pakhta-Aral" state farm (86 km southwest of Tashkent Airport).
 None of the 36 on board survived.

 Investigation

 Govyaz had allowed a passenger, Kozlov (also a pilot), to take control of the aircraft.
 Co-pilot Tropikov was to look after Kozlov while Govyaz left the cockpit.
 Kozlov somehow managed to activate the trimmer for the horizontal stabilizer, increasing its angle and sending the aircraft into a dive.
 Neither Kozlov nor Tropikov were able to regain control of the aircraft due to confusion and the aircraft's low altitude.